RAID recovery services depend on many factors

 Qualified Reliable Raid Recovery Company

-When your RAID box is down, you don’t have time to waste with a mediocre recovery service that has little or no experience recovering RAID problems.
-SERT recovery labs save you the expense of sending your drives to over priced recovery services, who refuse to give you a concrete price before you send in your case.
+recover data from RAID arrays, you don’t have time to waste guessing or waiting while your it service guesses.
+Recovering RAID problems require a lot of experience.
+SERT recovery labs save you the expense of sending your drives to over priced RAID recovery services, who refuse to give you a concrete price before you send in your case.

 The risk just isn’t worth dealing with a company that isn’t trained specifically with all RAID levels, controllers, architectures, hard drive manufacturers, models, and configurations.
 SERT will get your data back regardless of what problem has occurred.